oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 #### 8. What is the Root Bridge (RB)?
 Justify.

-In a network using the Spanning Tree Protocol (STP), the **Root Bridge** acts as the logical center or "boss" of the network.
+In a network using the Spanning Tree Protocol (STP), the **Root Bridge** acts as the logical center or _boss_ of the network.
 Its primary purpose is to serve as a common reference point that all other switches use to build a loop-free topology, allowing for redundant links without the risk of switching loops or broadcast storms.

 The Root Bridge is a switch elected by the STP algorithm to be the root of the spanning tree.
 All paths in the network are calculated relative to this switch.
-Wwe can think of the STP topology as an inverted tree, where the Root Bridge is the root, and all other switches connect to it through branches.
+We can think of the STP topology as an inverted tree, where the Root Bridge is the root, and all other switches connect to it through branches.

 Its key roles include:
 *   **BPDU Originator**: The Root Bridge is the source for Bridge Protocol Data Units (BPDUs), the special frames that switches use to share STP information.
-These BPDUs are relayed throughout the network from the root bridge "down" to all other switches.
+These BPDUs are relayed throughout the network from the root bridge _down_ to all other switches.
-*   **Timer Keeper**: The Root Bridge dictates critical STP timers for the entire network, including the Hello Time, Forward Delay, and Max Age.
+*   **Timer Keeper**: The Root Bridge dictates critical STP timers for the entire network, including the `Hello Time`, `Forward Delay`, and `Max Age`.
-*   **Topology Baseline**: All other switches determine the "best" path to the Root Bridge.
-The ports that connect switches to their best path toward the Root Bridge are called **Root Ports**.
+*   **Topology Baseline**: All other switches determine the _best_ path to the Root Bridge.

 [Spanning Tree Protocol](https://community.cisco.com/t5/networking-blogs/spanning-tree-protocol-from-a-feature-ccna-s-perspective-by/ba-p/3101592)